On the cocenter of the cyclotomic Hecke algebra of type $G(r,1,n)$: Cocenters of cyclotomic Hecke algebra

 \section{Cocenters of cyclotomic Hecke algebra}

 The purpose of this section is to prove that the cocenter $\Tr(\HH_{n,R})$ is always a free $R$-module with an $R$-basis labelled by representatives of minimal length element in conjugacy classes when $R$ is commutative domain.
-In particular, we shall give the proof of our second main result Theorem \ref{mainthm2}.
+As a consequence, we shall give a proof of Theorem \ref{mainthm2}.

 Let $\HH_{n,R}$ be the cyclotomic Hecke algebra of type $G(r,1,n)$ with Hecke parameter $\xi\in R^\times$ and cyclotomic parameters $Q_1,\cdots,Q_r\in R$ and defined over a commutative (unital) ring $R$.